Skip to Content

 What is the income limit for TANF in Arizona?

-In Arizona, a family is considered “needy” when their gross countable income is at or below the federal poverty guidelines.
+In Arizona, a family is considered “needy” if its gross countable income is at or below the federal poverty level.
 That’s about $2,221 per month for a family of three.

 How much cash assistance will I get in AZ?